aixigo/PREvant/docs/companions.md

 deploymentStrategy = 'redeploy-on-image-update'
 ```

-`deploymentStrategy` offers following values and if a companion exists for an app following strategy will be applied:
+`deploymentStrategy` offers the following values and if a companion exists for an app following strategy will be applied:

 - `redeploy-always` (_default_): Re-deploys the companion every time there is a new deployment request.
 - `redeploy-on-image-update`: Re-deploys the companion if there is a more rescent image available.